Marcgs96/Guild-Master/README.md

 * ### Hunter:

  * Routine: Wake up guild house, visit the blacksmith (if you have improvements, notify the player with a snack on his head), go to the forest and collect / place traps and resources (skins / meat) then eat in the tavern and sleep in the guild house

+ ## Player Interactions

+The player is able to:

+ * Select the heroes and resources necessaries to start the daily quest.

+ * Upgrade the guild house and the blacksmith building using the resources gathered by the quests.

+ * Recuit heroes to expand the guild.

+ * Buy items from the blacksmith to obtain upgrades for his guild members.